 We do like the idea of a dedicated parent unit which isn’t reliant on working wifi.
 We also like the Pan and Tilt functions which can be operated remotely from the parental monitor.
 This is especially convenient when the toddlers go mobile and you need to track their activity across the entire room.
-We’ll also give some minor props for the instant access feed, but really that’s just a second or two advantage over the smartphone-based monitor delay.
-This minuscule advantage is not nearly enough to be a deal breaker when it comes to favoring smartphone based wifi capable baby monitors.
+We’ll also give some credit for the instant video feed access, but really that’s just a second or two advantage over the smartphone-based monitor delay.
+This small advantage is not nearly enough to be a deal breaker when it comes to favoring smartphone-based wifi capable baby monitors.

-And that’s about it for the “meh/OK” characteristics of the DXR-8.
+And that’s about it for the good characteristics of the DXR-8.
 Now it’s time to dive into the performance issues experienced with not one, but two of our DXR-8 baby monitors.

 Wish it Were Different